 Want a Uniquely Colored Ring?
 Check Our Selection of Peridot Rings

 Peridot, topazios, chrysolite – what’s in a name?
 Peridot has been known by many different names throughout history.
 First discovered in Egypt’s Foul Bay around 1500 BCE, this magical olivine gemstone was mined on Zabargad Island.
 It was referenced in the Christian bible as Pidah, the Hebrew name for peridot.
 Even the modern Arabic name of peridot references the historic Zabargad Island – zabarjad!
 Peridot was archaically known as chrysolite, which included several gemstones such as topaz, tourmaline, and zircon until modern gem testing was able to distinguish it from the others.
 The ancient Ptolemaic Egyptians were the first to collect this beautiful gemstone, naming it the gem of the sun.
 And the modern name of peridot comes from the Arabic word for gem, faridat.
 It’s amazing how one stone can be known by so many names throughout history!
+This stone is perfect for peridot rings.

 One of the most surprising facts about peridot history was Cleopatra’s gem collection.
 Cleopatra herself held the claim of the oldest peridot mine in the world – the mine in Zabargad.
 For centuries, it was believed to be comprised mostly of emeralds, but upon further inspection, many were discovered to be peridot of extremely high grade and clarity, enough to where they looked just like emeralds.
 The same was found of the Shrine of the Three Magi located in Cologne Cathedral in Cologne, Germany.
 This amazing gilded reliquary was long believed to be inlaid a massive emerald but was discovered that it was in fact peridot.
 These peridots are extremely rare outside of Egypt, as the stones tend to be under ten carats and do not possess that rich, green hue found in emeralds outside of the region.
 Because of this, peridot has long been mistaken for emeralds by those in Europe, as the gem was relatively rare outside of Egypt.